KaiXtr/my-beginner-projects/README.md

 * PYTHON/TABELA PERIÓDICA

-  It's basically the periodic table ( or what it was designed to be ).
+  It's basically the periodic table ( or what it was suposed to be ).

 * BASIC